Accenture/openathon-2019-angular/lab-04/README.md

 }
 ```

 We've deleted the hardcoded events array (now they will come from our .json file witch emulates the API data).
-After that, we have imported our new service *EventService* and injected it trough the constructor naming it *eventService*.
+After that, we have imported our new service *EventService* and injected it through the constructor naming it *eventService*.

-To use it, we crate a new method *getEvents* and inside of it we call the method "getEvents* of the Service (remember we called *getEvents" our method in *event-list.component.ts*).
-Note that we need to subscribe to it because it return an Observable.
-Now we run the Observable by calling the method in *ngOnInit()* (this method is started when the component is created... we learn more about this later).
-The Oservable return us the data from .json file (shaped as the *events* parameter typed with Typescript as Event model).
-With the data fetched, we assign them to the *events* variable and we select the first to be showed in the view (event-list.component.ts).
+To use it, we create a new method *getEvents* and inside of it we call the method "getEvents* of the Service (remember we called *getEvents" our method in *event-list.component.ts*).
+Note that we need to subscribe to it because it returns an Observable.
+Now we run the Observable by calling the method in *ngOnInit()* (this method is started when the component is created... we will learn more about it later).
+The Observable returns us the data from .json file (shaped as the *events* parameter typed with TypeScript as Event model).
+With the data fetched, we assign them to the *events* variable and we select the first one to be showed in the view (event-list.component.ts).

 ## The ending details

-Two details left to have the service working.
-First, create the .json file and second to register the new service in order the app know about it.
+Two more details are required to have the service working.
+First, create the .json file and second, register the new service allowing the app to know about it.

-Create a new file *events.json* in the *assets* folder with this content (it have to be a well-formed json):
+Create a new file *events.json* in the *assets* folder with next content (it have to be a well-formed json):

 ```json
 [